ColleagueRiley/RSGL/README.md

 RSGL is a modular simple-to-use cross-platform graphics library.
 It attempts to combine the freedoms of low libraries with modern C techniques.
 Thus offering simplicity and convenience.

+Although RSGL is packaged with RGFW by default, it can be used with any windowing system.
+(See `examples/glfw.c`)

+Its renderer backend can also easily be replaced to support any rendering API. (see `custom_render_gl1.c` or  `custom_render_template.c`)

-RSGL currently supports Linux, BSD, Windows and MacOS.
+RSGL currently supports Linux, BSD, Windows and MacOS via RGFW.

+RSGL also supports OpenGL 1.0 - 4.4 via RGL.

 # Build statuses
 ![Linux workflow](https://github.com/ColleagueRiley/RSGL/actions/workflows/linux.yml/badge.svg)